 Practical InformationWIFI, Telephones, Footwear, and more

 Remember we are on a river that needs to be crossed regularly.
 I usually recommend some type of heavy soled, non-leather sandal, good walking shoes/boots and light weight slip on shoes for inside the house.
 Also, you may want to try using our rubber jungle boots.
-They are fairly well built and are perfect for the terrain.
+They are fairly well built and are perfect for the terrain but not great for wide feet or foot issues.
 If you do want to try these , you will need a few pairs of high socks.
 I use baseball or soccer socks.
 The boots range in size from 36-45 EUR.
 They run fairly narrow in width.

 The house shoes are for your comfort in the house but we do not require that you wear shoes inside.
 We do discourage dirty shoes in the house and most shoes are very dirty after a few minutes on the property——we really are in the forest.
 This policy helps keep the floors from getting wet and slippery and also helps keep the mud and sand out of your bed.
 We know that some guests have medical reasons for needing to keep their shoes on, so we do make exceptions but bringing an extra pair of shoes is preferable.

 First of all we use USA style outlets.

 We run everything on solar power, including all our refrigeration and communications equipment, except our hot water showers and stove, which we run on propane.
 12V lighting is available 24 hours a day although we try to conserve at night.
 120V AC is available for charging from about 10 am-3 pm.